hjson/hjson-cpp/README.md

 myValue2 = "A text.";
 ```

+These are the possible types for an *Hjson::Value*:

+    Undefined
+    Null
+    Bool
+    Double
+    Int64
+    String
+    Vector
+    Map

+The default constructor creates an *Hjson::Value* of the type *Hjson::Type::Undefined*.

 An *Hjson::Value* can behave both like a vector (array) and like a map (*Object* in Javascript):

 ```cpp